stephanlphilips/core_tools/docs/source/generating_hardware.md

 Setting up the hardware
 -----------------------

 The hardware class is a class that links the hardware together.
-This are DACs and AWGs to the electrode layout of a chip.
+These are DACs and AWGs to the electrode layout of a chip.

 To set up the link between the electrode names and the DACs, a map like this can be made:
 ```python